VMHidalgo/AlphaRhythmDatasets/README.md

 # Alpha Rhythm Datasets
 The repo intends to index public alpha rhythm datasets.
 A comprehensive list would help researchers interested in this EEG signal.
-New are a
+New entries are welcome.

 * **Datasets**
   1. [EEG Alpha Waves dataset](https://zenodo.org/record/2348892#.X1pudYYpA68): This dataset contains electroencephalographic recordings of subjects in a simple resting-state eyes open/closed experimental protocol.
 Data were recorded during a pilot experiment taking place in the GIPSA-lab, Grenoble, France, in 2017